EccentricVamp/EccentricTome/README.md

 ## Credits

-Vazikii for the original idea and basic implementation
+Vazkii for the original idea and basic implementation